oltdaniel/euler/README.md

 # Run a problem in a specific language
 # NOTE: 1 can be any number
-# NOTE: java can be any programming language listed above
+# NOTE: java can be any programming language:
+#  java, ruby, c
 $ make 1.java
 ```